 A SPIRIT OF SONSHIP

-As children of Almighty God, we have not been given a spirit of bondage which causes us to live our lives cringing in fear and dread of His wrath.
+As children of Almighty God, we have not been given a spirit of bondage that causes us to live our lives cringing in fear and dread of His wrath.
 We have received the spirit of adoption.
-Through the Holy Spirit we have been begotten to divine sonship whereby we can come to God in complete trust and confidence and cry out “Abba, Father.”
+Through the Holy Spirit, we have been begotten to divine sonship whereby we can come to God in complete trust and confidence and cry out “Abba, Father.”
 We are no longer slaves to fear, we are children of God!
 We have been adopted into the family of God.
+A SPIRIT OF SONSHIP

 The word “adoption” has changed in meaning throughout the years.
 The Greeks and Romans had a custom of adoption, but it was not taking a child into a family that wanted it.
 It involved the transfer of a child from one family to another for the purpose of inheritance.
 The one who was adopted became the legal heir of the one who adopted him.